-After receiving regular admission and completing 15 to 30 hours of graduate work, the student must apply for admission to candidacy.
+fter receiving regular admission and completing 15 to 30 hours of graduate work, the tudent must apply for admission to candidacy.
 It is his responsibility to initiate this step.

-The Master of Education degree requires 60 hours of course work.
-Courses must be completed in these categories: professional education (25 quarter hours), courses in the certification area (25 quarter hours), and electives (10 quarter hours).
+he Master of Education degree requires 60 hours of course work.
+Courses must be ompleted in these categories: professional education (25 quarter hours), courses in the ertification area (25 quarter hours), and electives (10 quarter hours).

-House Bill 671 (1975) requires all teachers, principals, and guidance counselors seeking initial certification or recertification after July 1, 1976, to complete a five-quarter hour course in the identification and education of children who have exceptional needs or the equivalent approved staff development plan.
-EEX 564, Exceptional Individuals in the Regular Classroom, meets the intent of this law.
+louse Bill 671 (1975) requires all teachers, principals, and guidance counselors seeking nitial certification or recertification after July 1, 1976, to complete a five-quarter hour course the identification and education of children who have exceptional needs or the equivalent approved staff development plan.
+EEX 564, Exceptional Individuals in the Regular Classoom, meets the intent of this law.
 It may count on the planned program for a graduate degree as the professional elective or as one of the two general electives.
-If this requirement was met at the undergraduate level, this course should not be taken.
+If this requirement was net at the undergraduate level, this course should not be taken.

-All teachers in fields requiring a language sequence must complete a five-hour course in reading.
+All teachers in fields requiring a language sequence must complete a five-hour course in eading.
 This regulation applies to applicants completing approved programs in the fields of early childhood education, middle grades, secondary English, mental retardation, behavior disorders, and learning disabilities.
-Either EMG 550, Reading in the Content Areas, or EMG 660.
-The Teaching of Reading, will satisfy this requirement.
-If an applicant has completed a reading course within recent years, an additional reading course may not be required.
+Either EMG 550, Reading in the Content Areas, or EMG 360, The Teaching of Reading, will satisfy this requirement.
+If an applicant has completed a eading course as part of an undergraduate program, an additional reading course may not be required.